1. Could be used against you in a court of law if not followed correctly.

 1. Knowing how to set the anchor?

-2. Do they start an engine first, or raise the anchor first?
+2. Do they start the engine first, or raise the anchor first?

 NOTES - Read more...